lino-framework/welfare/docs/tested/pcsw.rst

 Filtering clients
 -----------------

-The demo database contains at least on client
+The demo database contains at least one client
 - whose client_state is "Coached"
 - who has several coachings
-- at least one of these coachings has been ended
+- at least one of these coachings has been ended.

-For example, let log in as Mélanie and look at client Robin DUBOIS:
+For example, let's log in as Mélanie and look at client Robin DUBOIS:

 >>> ses = rt.login('melanie')
 >>> pk = 179